lazyatom/interblah.net/soups/blog/getting-started-with-spacemacs.snip.markdown

 As a programmer though, there's a different tool which has me _totally_ sold on Emacs, and that's [Magit][], a package for working with the Git version control system.

 I used to be a command-line Git jockey.
 I'd use `git add .` and `git commit -m "Blah blah"`, and even run interactive rebasing and patch-based adding from the command line.
-I am pretty comfortable there.
+But if you care about creating a great git history, [using git from the command line is an anti-pattern](https://vimeo.com/280579162#t=1017s "The relevant section from a great talk by Tekin Suleyman").

 [atom]: https://atom.io
 [textmate]: https://macromates.com